-Growing older usually means downsizing, new home, new bathroom.
+Growing older often means downsizing, a new home, and a new bathroom.

 Downsizing is the time when our possessions were never so dear as the day we have to take them to Oxfam.
 Attics, cupboards and box after box reveal beloved items, which cannot possibly be discarded.
 Our house proves to have become be the museum of our life!
 How can we throw out our life?

 This one is in a newly refurbished ground floor flat, perfect for Downsizers.
-Very elegant, latest design, the best porcelain etc, but exactly how are you to get in and, more of a problem, how do you get out?
+Very elegant, latest design, the best porcelain etc. But wait.
+Exactly how are you to get in?
+And, more of a problem, how do you get out?
 Is that tap safe to pull on!
 Stuck…..

 Do they expect you to fix a hospital type grab rail to the tiles?
 Or to buy a blow up bath seat?.
 Yuck.